frederik-hoeft/rimworld-more-injuries/README.md

 **Ingredients**: 1x `Wood` or `Steel`, 4x `any textile` or `leather`
 **Success Chance**: 100%

+> [!TIP]
-> :bulb: **Tip**: Tourniquets are a powerful tool to stop severe bleeding in an emergency, so make sure you have a few tourniquets ready in your hospital or carried by your combat medics to quickly treat severe injuries on the battlefield.
+> Tourniquets are a powerful tool to stop severe bleeding in an emergency, so make sure you have a few tourniquets ready in your hospital or carried by your combat medics to quickly treat severe injuries on the battlefield.

+> [!TIP]
-> :bulb: **Tip**: Should the patient decease during treatment, the tourniquet can be recovered from the corpse to be reused on another patient.
+> Should the patient decease during treatment, the tourniquet can be recovered from the corpse to be reused on another patient.
 This is automatically done as a new low-prority work type for all non-drafted doctors.

+> [!WARNING]
-> :bulb: **Tip**: While generally easy to handle, severly incompetent doctors (medicine and intellectual skill below 3) may have a hard time applying a tourniquet correctly, potentially even having the not-so-bright idea to apply it to the neck.
+> While generally easy to handle, severly incompetent doctors (medicine and intellectual skill below 3) may have a hard time applying a tourniquet correctly, potentially even having the not-so-bright idea to apply it to the neck.
 It goes without saying that such misuses of a tourniquet are not recommended and may lead to the patient [choking to death](#choking-on-tourniquet).

 ## Surgeries